PacktPublishing/The-Art-of-Modern-PHP-8/README.md

 This is the code repository for [The Art of Modern PHP 8](https://www.packtpub.com/product/the-art-of-modern-php-8/9781800566156), published by Packt.

-**Your practical and essential guide to getting up to date with PHP 8**
+**Learn how to write modern, performant, and enterprise-ready code with the latest PHP features and practices**

 ## What is this book about?
 PHP has come a long way since its introduction.
 While the language has evolved with PHP 8, there are still a lot of websites running on a version of PHP that is no longer supported.
 If you are a PHP developer working with legacy PHP systems and wish to discover the tenants of modern PHP, this book is a perfect solution for you.